Levoča

-is a town in the Prešov Region of eastern Slovakia with a population of 14,700.
-The town has a historic center with a well preserved town wall, a Gothic church with the highest wooden altar in the world, carved by Master Pavol of Levoča, and many other Renaissance buildings.
+is the principal town of Levoča District in the Prešov Region of eastern Slovakia, with a population of 14,256.
+The town has a historic center with a well-preserved town wall, a Gothic church with the tallest wooden altar in the world, carved by Master Pavol of Levoča, and many other Renaissance buildings.

 On 28 June 2009, Levoča was added by UNESCO to its World Heritage List.